 for suitable Haantjes operators $\boldsymbol{K}^T_{\alpha}$.
 Generally speaking, these equations do not admit a unique solution.
 Notice that the operators $\boldsymbol{K}^T_{\alpha}$ we are interested in must be compatible with the symplectic form $\omega$ (see eq. \eqref{eq:compOmH}).
 The most general operator $\bs{M}$ compatible with the symplectic form, in Darboux coordinates $(\bs{q}, \bs{p})$ reads

 where $\bs{A}$, $\bs{B}$, $\bs{C}$ are $n\times n$ matrices with coefficients smoothly depending on the Darboux coordinates.
 However, the operator \eqref{eq:gen} in general is not a Haantjes operator, unless some specific choices for its arbitrary functions are made.
-Therefore, our task is to determine solutions of eqs. \eqref{eq:MHchain2} in the subclass of Haantjes operators of the form \eqref{eq:gen}.
-For $n=2$, the operators of the form \eqref{eq:gen} can depend up to 6 arbitrary functions; for $n=3$, up to $15$ arbitrary functions are admissible.
+Therefore, our task is to determine solutions of eqs. \eqref{eq:MHchain2} in the class of Haantjes operators of the form \eqref{eq:gen}.
+For $n=2$, the operators of the family \eqref{eq:gen} can depend on up to 6 arbitrary functions; for $n=3$, up to $15$ arbitrary functions are admissible.

-The procedure for the determination of the $\omega \mathscr{H}$ structure associated with a $n$-dimensional integrable Hamiltonian system can be summarized in the following steps.
+The procedure for the determination of the $\omega \mathscr{H}$ structure associated with an $n$-dimensional integrable Hamiltonian system can be summarized in the following steps.

-(1) Determine the operators $\boldsymbol{K}$ of the class \eqref{eq:gen} that solve eqs. \eqref{eq:MHchain2}. \\ (2) Among the solutions found, choose the operators satisfying the vanishing condition for their Haantjes torsion:
+1) Determine the operators $\boldsymbol{K}$ of the family \eqref{eq:gen} that solve eqs. \eqref{eq:MHchain2}. \\ 2) Among the solutions found, choose the operators satisfying the vanishing condition for their Haantjes torsion:

-(3) Find all the semisimple Abelian $\omega \mathscr{H}$ structures admitted by the system and their generators.
+3) Find all the semisimple Abelian $\omega \mathscr{H}$ structures admitted by the system and their generators.

-(4) Find the DH coordinates associated with each $\omega \mathscr{H}$ structure.
+4) Find the DH coordinates associated with each $\omega \mathscr{H}$ structure.

 \vs